Jasasul/user_account_rest_api/README.md

-# REST API in Python
+# User account management REST API in Python

 ## About
 This is my take on a RESTful API.
 I used Python's framework Django.\